okryvyts/lifetimes-book/src/intro_to_variance.md

 Threre are 3 of them:

 - A type is covariant if `'a: 'b` implies `T<'a>: T<'b>`.
 This is what we've used in the previous chapter to cast `Iterator + 'post_urls` into `Iterator + 'blog_url`.
-Covariance implies that the rules we've learnt work as we discussed and lifetime shortenings are allowed.
+Covariance implies that the rules we've learnt before work and lifetime shortenings are allowed.
 - A type is invariant if `'a: 'b` implies nothing.
 That's what we've seen in the example with the `Cell` type.
 Basically it's a mechanism to disable lifetime casts.
 - A type is contravariant if `'a: 'b` implies `T<'b>: T<'a>`.
 This is a rule that allows to extend lifeime `'b` to lifetime `'a`.
 It works only for the function arguments and it will be your homework to figure it out.